OSHA 10-Hour & 30-Hour Outreach Training for Construction

 All entry-level construction workers need the 10-Hour Construction Safety Outreach, with some workers may requiring additional training for specialized work.

-General Industry refers to any industry not included in construction, maritime, or agriculture.
+General Industry is any industry not included in construction, maritime, or agriculture.
 Some examples are healthcare, manufacturing, cosmetology, automotive, and warehousing.
 All employers must conduct basic workplace safety training.

 How Quickly Will I Get My DOL Card?